San Martin Titi, Plecturocebus oenanthe

 Visit the Glossary for more definitions

-As true omnivores, most of the San Martin titi’s diet is composed of fruit and insects, and is supplemented with seeds, flowers, leaves, and shoots.
+As true omnivores, most of the San Martin titi’s diet is composed of fruit and insects and is supplemented with seeds, flowers, leaves, and shoots.
 Their fruit diet is not especially varied, as only one or two species make up the majority of the fruit they eat in a given month, depending on what’s available during that season.
 A particularly important fruit for San Martin titis are those from the mistletoe family.
 As for insects, San Martin titis mostly consume immobile insects and spiders, although occasionally they may snag a fast-moving insect or feed from a congregation of them.
 During food scarcities, they switch their diet to mainly insects and flowers, supplemented with fruit that’s available in disturbed habitat or for an extended period of time, such as mistletoe fruit.
 Females have a more insect-heavy diet than males, particularly while lactating.

 Behavior and Lifestyle

 San Martin titis are diurnal, like most New World monkeys.
 They wake with the sun and stay active until sunset.
 They have two main feeding periods throughout the day with a rest in the middle, and spend the majority of their waking hours foraging.
-They are arboreal and quadrupedal and typically get around with short leaps.
+They are arboreal (tree-dwelling) and quadrupedal (travel on all fours) and typically get around with short leaps.
 They are almost never seen on the forest floor.
 San Martin titis have been described as somewhat skittish and hesitant, and they do not tend to be particularly curious or explorative.

 The German word for titi monkeys, Springaffen, means “jumping monkeys,” a reference to their leaping method of locomotion.